-he USC Davis School of Gerontology explores all aspects of human development and aging.
-Course work and research opportunities in biology, psychology, sociology, policy and aging services make up the breadth of its multidisciplinary curriculum.
+The USC Davis School of Gerontology explores all aspects of human development and aging.
+Course work and research opportunities in biology, psychology, sociology, policy and aging services make up its multidisciplinary curriculum.

-Founded in 1975, the USC Davis School is not only the nation's premiere school of gerontology, it is also the first.
-Named in honor of Leonard Davis, a philanthropist and businessman who pioneered insurance plans for the elderly through his involvement in AARP and his own company Colonial Penn Life Insurance, the school continues to provide ground-breaking solutions to issues facing an aging population.
+Founded in 1975, USC Davis is not only the nation's premier school of gerontology, it is also the first.
+Named in honor of Leonard Davis, a philanthropist and businessman who pioneered insurance plans for the elderly through his involvement in AARP and his own company Colonial Penn Life Insurance, the school provides ground-breaking solutions to issues facing an aging population.

-The USC Davis School is committed to providing students with a broad theoretical understanding of lifespan development as well as dynamic post-graduate career placement.
+USC Davis is committed to providing students with a broad theoretical understanding of lifespan development as well as dynamic post-graduate career placement.
 Students on all levels often enroll in semester-long internship programs.
-Working with our internship coordinator, students can apply their gerontological knowledge to an array of industries such as health, medicine, business, finance, policy, direct services, program development, counseling and many other fields.
+Working with our internship director, students can apply their gerontological knowledge to an array of industries such as health, medicine, business, finance, policy, direct services, program development, counseling and many other fields.

 USC Davis School's Bachelor of Science degrees can be pursued with a health science, a social science or a global emphasis.
-The school also offers three master's degrees, nine dual master's programs, a graduate certificate, and an esteemed Ph.D. program in gerontology.
+The school also offers four master's degrees, seven dual master's programs, a graduate certificate, and Ph.D. programs in gerontology as well as in the biology of aging.

 The school's research and services arm is the Ethel Percy Andrus Gerontology Center.
-To date the ever-expanding center now houses the USC Biology of Aging Program, the California Center for Long Term Care Integration, the Fall Prevention Center of Excellence, the Long Beach Longitudinal Study, the Longitudinal Study of Generations, the Society for the Study of Social Biology, and the USC/UCLA Center on Biodemography and Population Health.
+The center houses the California Center for Long Term Care Integration, the Fall Prevention Center of Excellence, the Long Beach Longitudinal Study, the Society for the Study of Social Biology, the USC/UCLA Center on Biodemography and Population Health, and the Los Angeles Caregiver Resource Center.

-USC Davis School of Gerontology (213) 740-5156 FAX: (213) 740-0792 Email: ldsgero@usc.edu
+USC Davis School of Gerontology (213) 740-5156 FAX: (213) 740-0792 Email: ldsgero@usc.edu gero.usc.edu